vacuumlabs/cryptofund-utilities/README.md

 10000 XLM
 ```

-This portfolio should be stored on some exchange or hardware wallet - this repo an accounting tool,
+This portfolio should be stored on some exchange or hardware wallet - this repo is an accounting tool,
 not a wallet.
 Such portfolio is worth (as of 2018-01-01) approximately 21637 EUR.
-They decide, that
+A&B decide, that
-they emit 30000 shares, each of which is worth approx. 0.721 EUR.
-This can be done by putting a
+they emit 30,000 shares, each of which is worth approx. 0.721 EUR.

+Shares are key concept for the fund: at any given time, one share represents one nth of the current
+portfolio value (in this case, one share represents 1/30,000 of the portfolio value).
+If the
+portfolio cryptocurrencies do well and they get more valuable, the share price rises (and vice
+versa).
+If (new) people make new investments, the portfolio value also increases - however in such a
+case, also new shares must be emitted for these investments.
+New investment should not change share
+price - we'll get to this later.
+Note that the number of shares A&B emitted at the beginning is
+arbitrary.
+They could for example emit 100,000 shares each worth approx 0.216 EUR or 1,000,000
+shares each worth 0.0216 EUR.

-simple trade to `data.py`:
+The fund initial state is put to `data.py`:

 ```
 trades = [